 The development of villages as tourist destinations provides additional sources of income to residents, whether it be through operating homestays or rural tourist activities (for example, village visits and sale of wares).

 Culture Aangan is a Mumbai based organization that's been pioneering rural tourism in India.
-One of their main focuses has been on developing homestays in the Pali district of Rajasthan.
+One of their main focuses has been on developing homestays in the Pali district of Rajasthan, which lies between Jodhpur and Udaipur.
 Guests stay with a family and experience the culture of the local village.
 This allows them to get to know India and its people closely, to understand family values, learn how the village functions, and discover the appeal of village life.
 The people are simple, down to earth, and welcoming.

 Depending on guests' interests, there are three types of homestays to choose from.

-1. Farm Homestay: I stayed at Culture Aangan's farm homestay in Padampura village.
-Owned by a local Rajput family (rulers of the area), it's surrounded by fields and has been newly constructed especially for guests.
+1. Farm Homestay: Culture Aangan's farm homestay in Padampura village is owned by a local Rajput family (rulers of the area).
+It's surrounded by fields, and the accommodations have been newly constructed especially for guests.
 The rooms have modern western facilities and attractive contemporary decorations, inspired by the region.
 Fresh air and tranquility are in abundance.
-(And so to was decently made back coffee, which was a pleasant surprise).
+(And, so to is decently made back coffee.
+A pleasant surprise!).
 The homestay is run by the family's eldest son, who's an excellent horseman and conducts horse safaris.

 2. Royal Homestay: Culture Aangan's homestay in Nana village is resplendent with regal heritage.
 Owned by a descendant of the Mewar royal family from Udaipur, the imposing haveli (mansion) has been built over centuries.
 The guest rooms are charming, with private balconies, and the one of the top floor has its own private terrace.